nvm-sh/nvm/README.markdown

     nvm run 0.10 --version

-Or, you can run any arbitrary command in the node environment:
+Or, you can run any arbitrary command in a subshell with the desired version of node:

     nvm exec 0.10 node --version